jstine35/TabSpaceFilterGit/README.md

 ### Step 3.
 Normalize whitespace for your repository

 _This section is mostly specific to project owners.
-Contributors can mostly get away without full repository-wide normalization, though at the cost of occasionally having GIT randomly and inconveniently normalize files in places you never touched._
+Contributors can usually skip performing full repository-wide normalization.
+The drawback is that until renormalized, GIT will randomly and inconveniently renormalize files you never even touched._

+As of **GIT v2.16+** there is a new feature built-in that re-normalizes files or, as shown here, all files in the repository:

+    $ git add --renormalize .

+The `git-tabspace-renormalize.sh` script provided as part of this project does the same thing but in a manner that is compatibile with older versions of GIT.
+The script does a version check on GIT, and will use the `--renormalize` method if supported, and fall back on the manual re-normalization process if not.

-See `git-tabspace-normalize.sh --help`
+Rest of this section is a WIP, see `git-tabspace-normalize.sh --help`

 #### What happens if I don't normalize the repository?

-You risk having un-normalized files in the repo which will "self-normalize" at random times for different users during checkout/cherry-pick/merge operations.
-Those kind of rendom issues can occur for weeks or even months for some users, depending on their workflow and project activity level.
+You risk having un-normalized files in the repo which will _renormalize_ at random times for different users during checkout/cherry-pick/merge operations.
+Git has a number of clever filesystem store optimizations which cause it to run (or skip) the `smudge`/`clean` filters seemingly at random.
+These issues can occur for weekso or even months for some users, depending on their workflow, platform (win vs linux), and project activity level.
 This can cause cherry pick and rebase operations to fail in an unresolvable manner where every attempt to stash or revert the auto-normalized file results in the  file re-normalizing.
+Some readers may be familiar with it:
-This is a common problem already when using GIT's built-in Auto-CRLF feature.
+_This is a common problem already when using GIT's built-in Auto-CRLF feature._

+#### Using renormalization as a CI step (PR check)

+`git-tabspace-renormalize.sh --dry-run` will perform a complete renormalization step and return either `0` or `1` according to the state of the repository.
+If the repository has inconsistent whitespace -- either due to AutoCRLF or AutoTabSpace -- then the script returns `1`.
+If all files are normalized, it returns `0`.
+When inconsistent whitespace is detected, the script outputs a list of affected files to `stderr` so that the cause is plainly visible from most standard CI job managers.

+A check embedded into a CI step might look something like this (bash shell style):

+    if ! git-tabspace-renormalize.sh; then
+        # whitespace normalization failed, abort build.
+        # git-tabspace-renormalize already reported errors to stdout, so further action needed.
+        exit -1
+    fi

+***Renormalizing a project is easy, so our advice is to just get it over with!***

 ___[todo section]___